-After your committee meeting, you will make a brief oral report at the Board of Directors meeting and prepare a written report, which will be posted to the USWCA website and serves as a record of your committee's work.
+After your committee meeting, make a brief verbal report at the Board of Directors meeting and prepare a written report, which will be posted to the USWCA website and serve as a record of your committee's work.

-Your oral report to the Board of Directors is a summary of:
+Your verbal report to the Board of Directors is a summary of:

-Topics discussed:
+- Topics discussed:

-State the main problems or questions the committee addressed, which may be drawn from your agenda
+- State the main problems or questions the committee addressed, which may be drawn from your agenda

-Report the consensus of the group or decision in each case.
+- \circ $\;$ Report the consensus of the group or decision in each case

-Accomplishments/ Challenges:
+- Accomplishments/ Challenges:

-What you did or resolved
+- What you achieved or resolved

-What challenges you are addressing
+- The challenges you are addressing

-Action Plan:
+- Action Plan:

-How you achieved your accomplishments
+- How you plan to address an objective, goal or challenge

-How you plan to address an objective, goal or challenge
+- Your timeline to do so

-Your timeline to do so
+- Motions this section of your verbal report should follow the procedure in the section above called "Make your motion"

-Motions.
-(Follow Procedure in section on Making a Motion.)
+The written report should include all the above, plus:

-The written report should include all of the above, PLUS: Date of meeting.
-Attendance list.
-A record of who took on a task (action item), if any, and when they plan to complete the task.
-Include topics left to discuss, decisions left to be made.
-Note if there is a plan to reconvene by conference/ video-cal between regular USWCA Meetings.
-Include minutes from interim meetings in the minutes of the next regularly scheduled Fall or Winter Meeting.
-Your name, as submitter.
+- Date of meeting - Attendance list - A record of who took on a task (action item), if any, and when they plan to complete the task - Include topics left to discuss, decisions left to be made - Note if there is a plan to reconvene by conference/video-call between regular USWCA Meetings - Include minutes from interim meetings in the minutes of the next regularly scheduled Fall or Winter Meeting - Your name, as submitter

-Committee Chairs often find it convenient to prepare their written report as soon as possible after their committee meeting, or during the Reps Meeting time.
+Committee Chairs often find it convenient to prepare their written report as soon as possible after their committee meeting, or during the Representatives Meeting time.